andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 The task is to lead people
 And the goal is to make productive the specific strengths and knowledge of each individual.

+---

 ## "The Organisation That Fits the Task"
 Essential Drucker, pp57

 "The pioneers of management a century ago were right, _Organisational structure is needed._ The modern enterprise - whether business, civil service, university, hospital, large church or military - needs organisation just as any bioliogical organization beyond the amoeba needs structure.
 But the pioneers were wrong in their assumption that there is - or should be - one right organization.
 Just as there are a great number of different structures for biological organizations, so there are a number of orgsnizations for the social organism that is the modern institution."

 "Instead of searching for the right organisation, management needs to learn to look for, to develop, to test **the organisation that fits the task**"

+---

+### "The End of Hierarchy"
+Essential Drucker, pp. 55

+"one hears a great deal today about 'the end of hierarchy.'
+This is blatant nonsense.
+In any institution there has to be a final authority, that is 'a boss' - soneone who can make the final decisions and who can expect them to be obeyed.
+In a situation of common peril - and every institution is likely to encounter it sooner or later - survival of all depends on clear command.
+If the ship goes down, the captain does not call a meeting, the captain gives an order., must know exactly where to go and what to do, and do it without 'participation' and argument.
+'Hierarchy,' and the unquestioning acceptance of it by everyone in the organization, is the only hope in a crisis.

+"Other situtaions within the same institution require deliberation.
+Others still require teamwork - and so on.

+""

 ---